With Mapbox Studio, you can upload and manage custom data to be added to a map.

 - Unnecessary properties have been removed.

-Alternatively, you can use the Mapbox Uploads API to upload an accepted file that is transformed into a tileset.
+Or, you can use the Mapbox Uploads API to upload an accepted file that is transformed into a tileset.
 With the Uploads API, Mapbox provides you with a temporary S3 bucket to stage uploads that can be started and monitored.

 The accepted file types and transfer limits for dataset and tileset uploads include: